Sunday, June 28, 2015

 Jake tried to poke his finger up Jack's nose.

-Jake, Hannah and picture of Jack Daniels
+Jake, Hannah, and a picture of Jack Daniels

 1. Mix the mash (corn, barley, malt, and yeast) with iron-free spring water.